BrittanyBunk/Open-Library-Volunteer-Repository/README.md

 # OL-and-IA-community files

 Personal files from the community for collaboration with the Open Library and Internet Archive on various projects.
+The rest of the files are in my Google Drive (https://drive.google.com/drive/folders/1m3Kp9W9p5jNbGaGJjvIsHyHYfv9yA-53?usp=sharing, please message me for permission to add to it).
 Could be project files, tips, archived discussions, etc. from the community about what they know, did, and can teach others to create an archive of the community's work.

 Two reasons for its existence:
 1) it's creation was to put my files for projects I was collaborating with others on for the Open Library